 Beneficial Shareholders should contact their brokerage firm, bank or other nominee and inquire about their electronic delivery options.

-All DTE Energy Shareholders can view, search and print the current year's proxy statement and annual report on Form 10-K at www.proxydocs.com/dte.
+All DTE Energy Shareholders can view, search and print the current year's proxy statement and Form 10-K at proxydocs.com/dte.

 What constitutes a quorum?